Search posts:

 • Psychosis

-Iodine deficiency is a major cause of endocrine and reproductive system dysfunction.
-There’s a long list of health problems (in both men and women) that are related to a deficit in iodine, and/or to bromine exposure.
+Iodine deficiency is a major cause of endocrine and reproductive system dysfunction, but it also contributes to chronic pain conditions of various types.
+A deficiency of iodine can cause nervous system dysfunction.
+There’s a long list of health problems (in both men and women) that are related to a deficit in iodine, and/or to bromine / bromide exposure.
 When considering any health problem related to the reproductive system or endocrine system, I immediately consider iodine supplementation as the first-line treatment, since many of these health issues are at least partially, if not completely, resolved by the use of the correct form of supplemental iodine.
-Besides being a primary line of defense against reproductive and endocrine problems, iodine supplementation is also essential for cancer patients (and is, in fact, a cure for many reproductive organ and brain cancers specifically); since hyperprolactinemia is caused by the presence of a pituitary tumor in 50% of cases, this is especially relevant to this particular discussion.
-Below, I’ll talk more about how to use iodine correctly as a natural treatment for hyperprolactinemia.
+Besides being a primary line of defense against reproductive and endocrine problems, iodine supplementation is also essential for cancer patients (and is, in fact, a cure for many reproductive organ and brain cancers specifically); since hyperprolactinemia is caused by the presence of a pituitary tumor in 50% of cases, this is especially relevant.

 Other conventional treatments for hyperprolactinemia include other dopamine receptor agonists, like cabergoline (Dostinex), lisuride (Dopergin), pergolide (Permax; Prascend), quinagolide (Norprolac), terguride (Teluron), and metergoline (Liserdol).
 These drugs are known to cause side effects such as nasal congestion, nausea/vomiting, dizziness, depression, faintness, postural hypotension, headache, constipation, mood swings, auditory hallucinations, and more.